naedmi/Hexxagon/README.md

 # Hexxagon
-Greates Game of all time
+Greatest Game of all time